HugeErick/Stemmer/README.md

 ## Description

-My stemmer is a paragraph processor that aims to tokenize, stemm and remove stop words so it can be integrated to a basic files search engine, it uses part of the snowball software for even further word processing.
+My stemmer is a paragraph processor that aims to tokenize, "stemm" and remove stop words so it can be integrated to a basic files search engine, it uses part of the snowball software for even further word processing.

 ## Table of contents
 - [Installation](#installation)